Skip to Main Content

 How do I know if IALS Library has this journal?

-The best place to find the answer to this question is the Library catalogue.
-The catalogue will tell you:
+The best place to find the answer to this question is on IALS Library Search.
+This will tell you:

 • if the journal is in stock at IALS